tcler/argparse-getopt-examples/README.md

 # arg-parse-examples
-getopt or argparse examples for different languages
+getopt or argparse examples of various programming languages

+  -- 'Hello World' is too simple, let's start from argparse/getopt